nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 according to an option and shows the updated list.
 * `SortOptions#getOption(String option)` - Returns the enum according to the specified option

+Given below is an example usage scenario and how the sort mechanism behaves at each step.

+Step 1.
+User launches the application.

+Step 2.
+User executes `sort priority -d`.
+This command get parsed and `Model#sortFilteredFlashcardList` is called with the respective comparator, resulting in flashcards sorted by decreasing priority.

 The following diagram illustrates how the sort function operates:
 ![SortSequenceDiagram](images/SortSequenceDiagram.png)